Signed in as:

 The first step is making sense of what you are truly navigating.

 We study behavior in context, not in isolation.
-Instead of asking,
+Instead of asking, “Why are people acting this way?” we ask:

 “What conditions make this behavior a rational response right now?”

-When coherence erodes, people adapt.
-Those adaptations may be deliberate or habitual, strategic or improvised, temporary or sustained.
-Looking at behavior this way allows responsibility, agency, and system dynamics to be examined at the same time, rather than traded off against one another.
+Looking at behavior this way allows responsibility, agency, and system dynamics to be examined together, rather than traded off against one another.

 This lens underpins the Reclaim Method.